lou-bgrd/Beginner-cybersec-projects-/README.md

-# Simple-Password-Generator
+# Password and security
-A strong password generator that avoids / as a character and avoids usage of the same two letters in a row.
+Currently working on small projets to study cybersecurity and python as a beginner.